MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 > [!WARNING]
 > When you create an Azure service principal using the `az ad sp create-for-rbac` command, the output includes credentials that you must protect.
 Be sure that you do not include these credentials in your code or check the credentials into your source control.
 As an alternative, consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) if available to avoid the need to use credentials.
 >
 > To reduce your risk of a compromised service principal, assign a more specific role and narrow the scopes to a resource or resource group.
-See [Steps to add a role assignment](/azure/role-based-access-control/role-assignments-steps) for more information.
+For more information, see [Steps to add a role assignment](/azure/role-based-access-control/role-assignments-steps).

 ## 2. Get an existing service principal

 A list of the service principals in a tenant can be retrieved with [az ad sp list](/cli/azure/ad/sp#az-ad-sp-list).
 By default this command returns the first 100 service principals for your tenant.
 To get all of a tenant's service principals, use the `--all` parameter.
 Getting this list can take a long time, so it's recommended that you filter the list with one of the following parameters:

 * `--display-name` requests service principals that have a _prefix_ that match the provided name.
 The display name of a service principal is the value set with the `--name` parameter during creation.
 If you didn't set `--name` during service principal creation, the name prefix is `azure-cli-`.